Orcaa-or-ak/PRNG-LCG/README.md

 # Linear Congruential Generator (LCG)

 This project demonstrates the implementation of a Linear Congruential Generator (LCG) in Java.
-LCG is a simple and classic Pseudorandom-Number Generator algorithm.

 ## Overview